 Costumed actors portraying the Edison’s, the Ford’s and their friends can be found milling about, giving visitors a glimpse into how these wealthy residents lived during that time period.

 Go inside Edison’s Laboratory on a 60 minute Inside the Lab Tour to learn about the operation of the historic Edison Botanical Research Laboratory, a National Historic Chemical Landmark, which has undergone an extensive two-year restoration.
 Inside the Lab Tour is an exciting, in-depth tour that is not combined with any other Edison Ford Estates tour.
-Tours are offered each Tuesday and Friday at 10:30 a.m.
+Tours are offered on Tuesdays at 10:30 a.m.
 Admission is $10.00 for members, $40.00 for adult non-members and $16.00 for children ages 6-12.

 The final major research project of Thomas Edison was the search for a domestic source of natural rubber.
 Visitors can see and experience the new Edison & Rubber: A Scientific Quest exhibit in Edison & Ford Winter Estates newly remodeled museum hall.
 The exhibit presents the beginnings of Edison’s interest and the importance of natural rubber, as well as the formation of the Edison Botanic Research Corporation, Edison’s successful experiments with plants, and the conclusion of the project after Edison’s death in 1931.
 The exhibit also includes a rubber floor, the original lab results of how much rubber each tree and plant produced, samples of rubber in various stages of completion, and a video depicting a re-creation of Edison's rubber experiment.